FNNDSC/pfdicom_tagSub/README.rst

 * the `AccessionNumber` will be replaced with the first 8 characters of an md5 hash of the `AccessionNumber`;
 * the `PatientBirthdate` with the final two characters, i.e. the day of birth, replaced with a `01` and preserving the other birthdate values;
 * any tags with the letters `hysician` will be replaced with the first 4 characters of the corresponding tag value md5 hash;
-* and finally, any tags with `stitution` and `ddress` in the tag name will have the corresponding value simply set to the tag name.
+* any tags with `stitution` and `ddress` substrings in the tag content will have the corresponding value simply set to the tag name.

+NOTE:

+Spelling matters!
+Especially with the substring bulk replace, please make sure that the substring has no typos, otherwise the target tags will most probably not be processed.

 _-30-_